The seven best condoms in the world

 I first published this post way back in 2013 before this site grew into what it is today and the tone and quality reflect that.
-I am republishing it in an edited form today in an attempt to clean up and generally improve the site.
-I will also impart some of the knowledge I have gained over the last few years into this and other posts as I do a sort of “Rockit Renewal.”
-Enjoy!
+In 2015 I republished it in an edited form in an attempt to clean up and generally improve the site.
+I am now republishing it again with a bit of added information based on new technology and information acquired over the years.
+The editing of this and a few other posts is a part of a long term “Rockit Renewal” aimed at improving the site and making it all more uniform.
+I hope you will enjoy.

 If you’re going to do a lot of fucking, chances are you’re going to go through a lot of rubbers.
 And the more you bang, the more you will become in tune with the quality of the sheath you use to shield your shaft.
 When you get into the dozens and hundreds, the regular old standard boner balloon might not cut it.
 The first few times I fucked I probably could have worn a Hefty bag and still got my load off in a minute or two.
 These days I much prefer to use a better brand of rubber to enhance my feeling and reduce the impact the rubber has on my enjoyment.
 In the right situation with a hot enough woman or situation a thick standard condom might not be an issue but there are a lot of other less intense times when it can matter.
 When I’m buying the condoms I make sure I make the right choice.
 I don’t want to waste my time and money plugging along inside a pudgy prophylactic that feels like a trash bag instead of feeling the pleasures of the pink!